harvester/docs/docs/install/iso-install.md

 1. (Optional) You can choose to import SSH keys from a remote server URL.
 Your GitHub public keys can be used with `https://github.com/<username>.keys`.
 1. (Optional) If you need to customize the host with a [Harvester configuration](./harvester-configuration.md) file, enter the HTTP URL here.
 1. After confirming the installation options, Harvester will be installed to your host.
 The installation may take a few minutes to be complete.
 1. Once the installation is complete, it will restart the host.
 After the restart, the Harvester console containing the management URL and status will be displayed.
-You can Use `F12` to switch between the Harvester console and the Shell.
+You can use `F12` to switch from the Harvester console to the Shell and type `exit` to go back to the Harvester console.
 1. The default URL of the web interface is `https://your-virtual-ip`.
    ![iso-installed.png](/img/v1.2/install/iso-installed.png)
 1. You will be prompted to set the password for the default `admin` user when logging in for the first time.